NottherealIllest/Latitude.sh-post/avalanhe/avax-copy.md

 - The first step is to sign up at [Latitude.sh](https://www.latitude.sh/dashboard/signup)
 <img src="https://i.imgur.com/6c5grrS.png"  width="600">

-- The second step is giving more information on your team.
+- The second step is giving us more information on your team.
 <img src="https://i.imgur.com/lby2jW7.png"  width="600">

 - The third step will be to create your first project.